cmspeed/OT_3DEP_Workflows/README.md

 ## Issues and Suggested Feature Improvements

-Issues and/or suggestions for improving these workflows or developing new ones are highly encouranged and may be submitted as an <a href="https://github.com/cmspeed/OT_3DEP_Workflows/issues">issue</a> or by email to <a href="https://opentopography.org/contact">OpenTopography Support</a>.
+Reporting issues and/or providing suggestions for improving these workflows or developing new ones is highly encouranged.
+Issues or suggested feature improvements may be submitted as an <a href="https://github.com/cmspeed/OT_3DEP_Workflows/issues">issue</a> or by email to <a href="https://opentopography.org/contact">OpenTopography Support</a>.

 ## Funding